0xShadowByte/macOS/README.md

 - VMware Workstation Pro 17
 - macOS Ventura

+# Content

+- Installing and running macOS Ventura on VMware Workstation Pro 17
+- Explore and getting comfortable with the interface
+- Personalize macOS
+- Explore Finder, Safari, and Calender
+- Using Multitasking Features
+- File Management with Time Machine

 # Steps

-Step 1: Install VMware Workstation Player
+## Part I. Installing and running macOS Ventura on VMware Workstation Pro 17

-Download and install VMware Workstation Player.
+Step 1: Download and install VMware Workstation Player.
 You'll also want to install Auto-Unlocker v2.0.1 from GitHub (https://github.com/paolo-projects/auto-unlocker/releases/tag/v2.0.1) so that your PC VM can run macOS.
+Download macOS Ventura ISO

 ![image](https://github.com/user-attachments/assets/1dcc2c30-7785-4f1f-b216-f839e9b2b20a)

-Download macOS Ventura ISO

 ![image](https://github.com/user-attachments/assets/0429cd8a-2bda-45b8-9d97-b0580d8b2e52)

 Step 2: Create a New Virtual Machine

 Open VMware and choose Create a New Virtual Machine.
 Select Installer disc image file (iso) and browse to the macOS image file, in our case its macOS Ventura ISO.
 Select as the operating system and choose the correct version (macOS 10.x or higher).
 Follow the prompts to allocate disk space, memory, and CPU resources (at least 4GB of RAM and 40GB of hard disk space).
 Once the ISO is finished downloading, upload the ISO image file onto VMware Workstation Pro 17 so it can run.

 ![image](https://github.com/user-attachments/assets/31ff9dec-33fa-4d89-b809-99db7447e1d9)